 3. Role of Council in Assisting Landholders with Roadside Weed Control Strategies

 3.1 Herbicide spraying

-Permission must be obtained from Council prior to any herbicide applications sprayed on Quairading Road Reserves.
+Permission must be obtained from the Shire prior to any herbicide applications sprayed on Quairading road reserves exceeding the permitted 1.5m boundary fence limit as described in the Clearing Regulations.